Forestry Mulching Services in Spokane, WA

 The dominant tree species in the Spokane region — ponderosa pine, interior Douglas-fir, western larch, and grand fir — evolved under frequent fire regimes.
 Ponderosa pine in particular developed thick, plated bark and self-pruning behavior specifically adapted to survive low-intensity surface fires.
 But when understory brush and ladder fuels aren't managed, those adaptations can't protect the trees from the high-intensity fires that overstocked conditions produce.

 The NFPA 3-zone model defines how to manage vegetation around structures.
+Forestry mulching is the most efficient method for vegetation management in Zones 1 and 2.
 Hover or tap each zone to see what's required.

-Forestry mulching is particularly effective in Zones 1 and 2 — removing ladder fuels and understory brush while preserving healthy mature trees.
+Defensible space creation starts with Zones 1 and 2 — forestry mulching removes ladder fuels and understory brush while preserving healthy mature trees.
 Learn more about our defensible space creation services.

 Residential Defensible Space